The Strange History of the Evanston YMCA and Northwestern Basketball

 The YMCA couldn’t get another shot to land.
 Northwestern won 16-14.

-Swift had led the way.
+Swift led the way.
 He put up 10 points, six of which came from trips to the charity stripe.
 Heren was the Wildcats’ second-leading scorer, contributing four points of his own, including that early go-ahead basket.
 McJohnston, meanwhile, neutralized his replacement on the YMCA team.
 It seemed the Northwestern side had finally come into its own.

 The team had the next two weeks off for exams.
 The next game on the schedule, at home against Iowa, was the second Big Nine contest.